• Skip to content

 Concerns that teachers need to know about include the following:

-• Your child doesn’t understand the work.
+- Your child doesn’t understand the work.
 If this is the case, your child might be missing concepts in class.
 If you let the teacher know, the teacher can fill in these learning gaps during class time.

-• Your child can’t concentrate.
-It’ll help you to know whether this is just a problem at home (perhaps because your child is overtired), or whether it’s also happening at school.
+- Your child can’t concentrate.
+It’ll help you to know whether this is just a problem at home (perhaps because your child is overtired) or whether it’s also happening at school.

 If your child needs help with a particular subject, ask the school about additional assistance.
-You might also want to think about tutoring, either with a professional tutor or by a trusted family member or friend.
+You might also want to think about tutoring, either with a professional tutor or a trusted family member or friend.

 If you’re worried about homework